RoboBachelor/Keyword-Spotting-STM32/README.md

 # Keyword Spotting on STM32 Microcontroller

 This is our experimental code for *Keyword Spotting System and Evaluation of Pruning and Quantization Methods on Low-Power Edge Microcontrollers* submitted to [DCASE 2022 Workshop](https://dcase.community/workshop2022/index).
-You may refer to [paper manuscript](https://site.mr-digital.cn/file/DCASE2022_ID49_V1_1.pdf) for more information.
+You may refer to [paper on arxiv](https://arxiv.org/abs/2208.02765) for more information.

 ## Firmware